 Ever noticed at the pulls, how many genuine Cub Cadets show up, but very few John Deeres (or is it pronounced "John Deere"? hmmm) are there?
 With a generic John Deere doing well at the pulls, this puts the Deere name out front.
 Hence, "Nothing runs like a Deere!"
 But nothing pulls like a Cub Cadet!

-One thing about the Cub Cadet is, they're so versatile!
-It's so easy to adapt wheelie bars, an adjustable pulling hitch, and many other things to these tractors without having to make any major modifications to the frame.
+One thing about the Cub Cadet is, they're so versatile and adaptable for competition pulling!
+It's easy to adapt wheelie bars, an adjustable pulling hitch, and many other things to these tractors without having to make any major modifications to the frame.

 Of course, the body components of other makes and models of popular garden tractors, such as Wheel Horse, etc., can be integrated onto a Cub Cadet frame as well.
 It just takes some time and effort to figure out how to adapt the parts so it'll look original.